 This paper identifies the coordination mechanisms required for these crowd-sourced services as types of multi-origin communication.
 We present details of how these core mechanisms can be implemented using Actors, and introduce high-level programming constructs for launching a new service.
-In addition, we present our design of a middleware for crowd-sourced services using multi-origin communication.
 Finally, we use examples to illustrate the implementation of services.